oxfordcontrol/COSMO.jl/docs/src/examples/qp.md

 nothing #hide
 ```

-Alternatively we can also use two-sided constraints with `COSMO.Box`:
+Alternatively, we can also use two-sided constraints with `COSMO.Box`:

 ```@example qp
 constraint1 = COSMO.Constraint(A, zeros(3), COSMO.Box(l, u));